© Crown copyright 2020

 Transport for London has general information on concessions for Blue Badge holders on roads that have priority (red) route controls.
 You can obtain this information by ringing them on 0845 305 1234 or by visiting their website.

 There are a small number of red routes outside of London.
-Contact the relevant local authority for advice on parking restrictions on these routes.
+Contact the relevant local council for advice on parking restrictions on these routes.

 The Blue Badge is not a licence to park anywhere.
 Like other road users, you must obey the rules of the road, as laid out in the Highway Code.
 Here is a list of places where you must not park.

 Parking places reserved for specific users such as resident’s bays or loading bays.
-You may wish to check whether a particular local authority has chosen to exempt Blue Badge holders from these restrictions.
+You may wish to check whether a particular local council has chosen to exempt Blue Badge holders from these restrictions.

 Pedestrian crossings (zebra, pelican, toucan and puffin crossings), including areas marked by zig-zag lines.